The human foreskin is a specialized bi-layer tissue.

-The outer foreskin is an essential continuation of the shaft skin.
-It keeps the glans penis protected and sensitive so it is ever-ready to respond to stimuli.
-It facilitates intercourse by mitigating friction and acting mechanically as a roller-gliding bearing which retains sexual fluids and helps prevents painful intercourse.
+An essential continuation of the shaft skin, the outer foreskin protects the glans penis, retains sexual fluids, and maintains sensitivity so it is ever-ready to respond to stimuli.
+It acts as a roller-gliding bearing to mitigate friction and prevent painful intercourse.

-The inner foreskin is smooth mucosal tissue, much like the inside of your mouth.
-The inner foreskin is packed with nerve endings and is designed to stimulate the glans penis while feeling slight variations in pressure and stretching, subtle variations in temperature, and fine gradations in texture.
+The inner foreskin is smooth mucosal tissue much like the inside of the mouth.
+Packed with nerve endings, it is designed to stimulate the glans penis.
+The inner foreskin detects subtle variations in pressure, temperature, stretching, and texture.

-The ridged band (sometimes called the “frenar band”) is a primary erogenous zone on the male body.
-This unique, highly specialized, and exquisitely sensitive structure is equipped with soft ridges designed by nature to stimulate the female’s inner labia and G-spot during intercourse.
+A primary erogenous zone of the male body, the ridged, or frenar, band is highly specialized and exquisitely sensitive.
+As designed by nature, the soft ridges equip the foreskin to stimulate the female inner labia and G-spot during intercourse.
 Ribbed condoms attempt to mimic this unique structure.

 The foreskin is a purposeful, integral part of a man’s body.
 As designed by nature, the foreskin serves six distinct functions.

 The foreskin fully covers the glans, or head, of the flaccid penis, protecting it from harsh rubbing against clothing and damage while maintaining sensitivity.